ImBrni/kacsagochi/README.md

 # kacsagochi
-This is a scratch school project, my school made me do this, i from my own volition would never do this!
+This is a scratch school project, my school made me do this, I from my own volition would never do this!